-- Posters must say something about "Rabies."
-Posters that do not mention rabies will be disqualified. - Hand drawn artwork should be on unlined paper measuring at least 81/2 X 11; paper size should not exceed 11 X 17.
-If using 11 X 17 paper, artwork must be at least one inch from each edge. - Poster content and drawings must be original.
-Students may use previous contestwinning artwork for inspiration but must refrain from copying or recreating artwork. - Poster should be eye-catching and informative, yet text should be minimal and easily readable. - An entry form must be affixed to the back of each hand drawn poster. - Students are prohibited from using Artificial Intelligence (AI) art to create their poster.
+- Posters must say something about "Rabies." - Hand drawn artwork should be on unlined paper measuring at least $8\frac{1}{2} \times 11$ ; paper size should not exceed 11 X 17.
+If using 11 X 17 paper, artwork must be at least one inch from each edge. - Poster content and drawings must be original. - Poster should be eye-catching and informative, yet text should be minimal and easily readable. - An entry form must be affixed to the back of each hand drawn poster.